syncfusion-content/winui-docs/winui/TreeView/ContextFlyout.md

 ## Custom Commands

-The TreeView allows to show ContextFlyout using custom commands when built-in commands does not meet your requirement.
+The TreeView allows to show context flyout using custom commands when built-in commands does not meet your requirement.

 For an example, custom command is used to expand the nodes using context flyout in the following example